 “As a student participant I have gained a deeper understanding about the way Tax and Super works.
 I know about how saving money continuously as soon as you start work is very beneficial and a smart choice.”

-Aligned with the Australian Curriculum, Tax, Super + You resources are available for students in Year 7 – 10.
-These linkages can be explored using the resources below.
+Aligned with the Australian Curriculum, Tax, Super + You resources are available for students in Year 7 – 12, see below:

 If you have further questions about the competition you can: